Fair Anita was built on a vision--

-In 16 countries and counting, we partner with female artisan collectives and provide them with fair wages, long-term employment and business development opportunities.
+In 9 countries around the world, we partner with female artisan collectives and provide them with fair wages, long-term employment and business development opportunities.

-By paying artisans at least three-times the minimum wage, we generate income for women that helps them respond to violent gender dynamics in their community.
+By paying artisans at two or three-times+ the minimum wage, we generate income for women that helps them respond to violent gender dynamics in their community.

 By committing to reliable partnerships, we help our partners grow their businesses and provide more women with paths to economic independence.